 BorgWarner Reports Strong Q1 2026 Results with Increased Earnings

 The company reported a non-GAAP EPS of $1.24, exceeding expectations by $0.07, and net sales of $3.53 billion, surpassing estimates by $30 million.
-This performance, along with a commitment to returning $185 million to shareholders, enhances market confidence in BorgWarner's growth prospects despite challenges in its Battery Energy Systems segment.
+This performance highlights BorgWarner's operational efficiency and adaptability in a challenging market, despite a decline in its Battery Energy Systems segment.
+The company also maintained its full-year sales guidance for 2026, indicating confidence in its future growth prospects.

 Trade with 70% Backtested Accuracy